 Expecting to have blazing fast Internet on the ship like you would back at home?
 Well, it’s time to lower your expectations a little bit before you get online.
 While the cruise lines love to boast about the speed of their service, the actual speeds you see can vary.

-For instance, we tested Royal Caribbean’s VOOM Surf + Stream service, which claims to be the fastest Internet at sea.
+For instance, we tested Royal Caribbean’s VOOM Surf + Stream service.
 In our tests, the speed of the service varied, but was consistently in the 3-5 Mbps range.
 Sometimes it may be a little faster, sometimes it may be a little slower.
 For reference, many broadband Internet services you see back home are in the 30-50 Mbps range — or about 10 times faster.

-While this doesn’t speak for every cruise line, considering this is said to be the fastest service, it is telling.
+While this doesn’t speak for every cruise line, in our experience it is typical of what you can expect.

 In other words, while you may find service fast enough to meet your needs, but be prepared for slower speeds than you are used to.